-Approve and oversee the development and delivery of international credit-bearing courses and degree programs sponsored and endorsed by APU through the establishment of criteria and regular assessment of academic, accreditation, curricular, environmental, and health and safety standards of each course and/or program.
+Approve and oversee the development and delivery of international credit bearing courses and degree programs sponsored and endorsed by APU through the establishment of criteria and regular assessment of academic, accreditation, curricular, environmental, and health and safety standards of each course and/or program.

-- d.
-Reporting Relationships - 1) With respect to the approval of new programs and courses, the Curriculum Review committee of the International Studies Council serves as a first reviewer of programs, who then recommends approval directly to the appropriate curriculum council (UGSC, MSC, or DSC), subject to its veto. - 2) The Program Review Committee of the International Studies Council reviews international programs and reports their review directly to the appropriate curriculum council (UGSC, MSC, or DSC), subject to its veto. - The Standards and Policies Committee of the International Studies Council reviews and creates policies and standards for international programs and courses, and reports their changes directly to the appropriate curriculum council (UGSC, MSC, or DSC), subject to its veto. - e.
-Committee Structure and Duties - 1) Curriculum Review - a) Membership and Representation - i.
-The Committee shall be comprised of one member who is currently serving on the International Studies Council and two other faculty selected from the Faculty Units who are not members of the International Studies Council. - ii.
-Ex-officio members may be appointed by the International Studies Council or the Committee as needed. - iii.
-The chair shall be the representative from the International Studies Council.

-- i.
-Review and evaluate international academic programs and course proposals to ensure quality control and effective curricular planning for new courses and programs, including correct paperwork and consistency. - ii.
-Report recommendations on international curriculum and program proposals to the International Studies Council for approval. - iii.
-Provide updated information and processes to APU faculty and administration of international curriculum and/or program changes. - iv.
-Serve as contacts to those individuals or programs needing guidance in the process of planning international curriculum and/or program changes. - v.
-Preferably meet on a twice-monthly basis unless otherwise determined by the chair of the Committee based on demand/workload.
+- 4. Reporting Relationships - a.
+With respect to the approval of new programs and courses, the Curriculum Review Committee of the International Studies Council serves as a first reviewer of programs, who then recommends approval directly to the appropriate curriculum council (UGSC, MSC, or DSC), subject to its veto. - b.
+The Program Review Committee of the International Studies Council reviews international programs and reports their review directly to the appropriate curriculum council (UGSC, MSC, or DSC), subject to its veto. - c.
+The Standards and Policies Committee of the International Studies Council reviews and create policies and standards for international programs and courses, and reports their changes directly to the appropriate curriculum council (UGSC, MSC, or DSC), subject to its veto. - 5.
+Committee Structure and Duties - a.
+Curriculum Review - 1) Membership and Representation - a) The committee shall be comprised of one (1) member who is currently serving on the International Studies Council and two (2) other faculty members selected from the faculty units who are not members of the International Studies Council. - b) Ex-officio members may be appointed by the International Studies Council or the committee as needed. - c) The chair shall be the representative from the International Studies Council. - 2) Duties - a) Review and evaluate international academic programs and course proposals to ensure quality control and effective curricular planning for new courses and programs, including correct paperwork and consistency. - b) Report recommendations on international curriculum and program proposals to the International Studies Council for approval. - c) Provide updated information and processes to APU faculty and administration of international curriculum and/or program changes. - d) Serve as contacts to those individuals or programs needing guidance in the process of planning international curriculum and/or program changes. - e) Preferably meet on a twice-monthly basis unless otherwise determined by the chair of the committee based on demand/workload.

-2) Program Review
+b.
+Program Review

-a) Purpose
+1) Purpose

-The role of this Committee is to assess and document the effectiveness of the international curriculum on a regular basis, revising it, as appropriate from time to time, to assure the program goals are being met.
+The role of this committee is to assess and document the effectiveness of the international curriculum on a regular basis, revising it, as appropriate from time to time, to assure the program goals are being met.

-b) Membership and Representation

-The Committee shall be comprised of one member who is currently serving on the International Studies Council and two other faculty selected from the Faculty Units who are not members of the International Studies Council.

-- ii.
-Ex-officio members may be appointed by the International Studies Council or the Committee as needed. - iii.
-The chair shall be the representative from the International Studies Council. - c) Duties ii.
-The number of international program review subcommittees will depend on the number of programs being reviewed in any academic year.
+- 2) Membership and Representation - a) The committee shall be comprised of one (1) member who is currently serving on the International Studies Council and two (2) other faculty selected from the faculty units who are not members of the International Studies Council. - b) Ex-officio members may be appointed by the International Studies Council or the committee as needed. - c) The chair shall be the representative from the International Studies Council. - 3) Duties